-Date Event January 2023 Options Information Booklet made available through the school website.
-11 th January 2023 Options Assembly - introduction to the options process to all Year 9 students.
-All Personal Development sessions will be focused on Careers and Options.
-16 th January - 2 nd February 2023 Year 9 Careers Interviews - every student will meet with Mrs Thompson to discuss their career aspirations.
-2 nd February 2023 Careers Fair - Students will be able to meet Universities, Colleges, Apprenticeship Training Providers and Employers.
-23rd February 2023 Year 9 Parents' Evening - Opportunity to speak to all subject staff to discuss your child's progress.
-24 th February 2023 Deadline for choices for Options Taster Day - students choose four subjects to attend on Taster Day (these are not their final option choices at this stage).
+Date Event 10 th January 2024 Option Assembly - introduction to the options process to all Year 9 students.
+All Personal Development sessions will be focused on careers and options.
+18 th January 2024 Options information Booklet made available through the school website.
+1 st February 2024 Careers Fair - Students will be able to meet universities, colleges, apprenticeship training providers and employers.
+9 th February 2024 Deadline for choices for Options Taster Day - students choose four subjects to attend on Taster Day (these are not their final option choices at this stage).
 It is an opportunity to experience subjects they are considering.
-9 th March 2023 Options Taster Day - students receive information and guidance on career paths as well as attend lessons based on their choices during the Taster Day.
-9 th March 2023 Options Evening - Presentation in the Theatre to all parents/carers and talks given by all option subjects explaining the Key Stage 4 / GCSE curriculum.
-17 th March 2023 Year 9 Option Choices Deadline April 2023 Letters to parents confirming Option Choices.
+21 st Feb - 8 th March 2024 Year 9 Careers Interviews - every student will meet with Mrs Thompson to discuss their career aspirations.
+22 nd February 2024 Year 9 Parents Evening - Opportunity to speak to all subject staff to discuss your son/daughter progress.
+7 th March 2024 Options Taster Day - students receive information and guidance on career paths as well as attend lessons based on their choices during the Taster Day.
+7 th March 2024 Options Evening - presentation in Theatre to all parent/carers and talks given by all option subjects explaining the GCSE/KS4 curriculum.
+15 th March 2024 Year 9 Option Choices Deadline using Options online.
+April 2024 Letters to parents confirming Option Choices.